 • Riding is prohibited on all state funded snowmobile trails in Bayfield County.
 This includes all groomed snowmobile trails except those using town roads.
 Bayfield County has a specific ordinance prohibiting anything except snowmobile use on these trails.

 • Sawyer County policy discourages the riding of snowmobile trails in the winter.
 CAMBA does not endorse riding on snowmobile trails.

 • Snowshoe trails - many CAMBA singletrack trails are used as snowshoe trails in the winter.
 These will be packed by trail users and should make for good riding.
 Please be courteous and share the trails.
 These trail tend to be narrow and have little or no room to pull off the trail.

 • The North End Snowshoe Trails - several snowshoe trails from the North End Trailhead in Cable are open to winter mountain biking.
-They are user-packed only.
+They are user-packed only and narrow.

 • Two-track roads and other woods roads in the county and national forests are open to winter mountain biking.

 • Town roads - snow covered dirt and gravel roads are open to winter mountain biking.
 Some of these roads may also be snowmobile routes, but if it is a public road, it is open to bikes.
 Use extra caution on these routes.

 Follow this link to make a contribution to support winter mountain biking in the Chequamegon area.
 Here you can make a donation that will be dedicated to developing and maintaining winter mountain biking trails.